Anna Nicole Smith: Death

 Eight of the eleven drugs in Smith's system, including the chloral hydrate, were prescribed to Stern, not Smith.
-Additionally, two of the prescriptions were written for "Alex Katz" and one was written for Smith's friend and psychiatrist Dr.Khristine Eroshevich.
-Perper acknowledged that all of the prescriptions were written by Dr.Eroshevich.
+Two prescriptions were written for "Alex Katz" and one was written for Smith's friend and psychiatrist Dr. Khristine Eroshevich.
+Perper acknowledged that all of the prescriptions were written by Dr. Eroshevich.

-Smith's funeral took place on March2, 2007, in the Bahamas.
+Smith's funeral took place on March 2, 2007, in the Bahamas.

 Last will and testament

-Smith's will was prepared by attorney Eric Lund in 2001, in Los Angeles, California.
-Smith named her son Daniel as the sole beneficiary of her estate, specifically excluded other children and named Stern executor of the estate.
-It indicated personal property valued at $10,000 and real estate valued at $1.8 million, with a $1.1 million mortgage, at the time of her death.
-A petition to probate Smith's will was filed in Los Angeles County Superior Court, listing Birkhead as a party with interest to the estate.
+Smith's will was prepared by attorney Eric Lund in 2001 in Los Angeles, California.
+She named her son Daniel as the sole beneficiary of her estate, specifically excluded other children, and named Stern executor.
+It listed personal property valued at $10,000 and real estate valued at $1.8 million, with a $1.1 million mortgage, at the time of her death.
+A petition to probate Smith's will was filed in Los Angeles County Superior Court, listing Birkhead as a party with interest in the estate.

-Defamation lawsuit by Smith's mother

-In 2008, John O'Quinn, lawyer for Smith's mother, Virgie Arthur, filed the underlying proceedings against Entertainment Tonight, TMZ, CBS, journalist Art Harris, and several Texas bloggers, alleging that the defendants conspired to ruin her reputation through defamatory e-mails, blogs and website postings and harmed her efforts to seek custody and visitation of her granddaughter.
-The court jailed one blogger because she failed to turn over her computer as evidence.
-Arthur's defamation lawsuit was dismissed after TMZ, CBS, Entertainment Tonight, Harris, and others won summary judgment.